roytang/blog/content/notes/2013/09/380545517538656256/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/380545517538656256/
+title: ''
 ---

-RT [@emilyst](https://twitter.com/emilyst/): Remember that time Gandalf convinced the whole party to flee so that he could take out the Balrog and not have to share any of…
+Remember that time Gandalf convinced the whole party to flee so that he could take out the Balrog and not have to share any of the XP?